 The rubrics presented for assessing problem solving, effective reasoning, and decision making serve the essential function of providing both students and teachers with a clear picture of what quality looks like.
 This enables teachers to plan instruction oriented toward deeper learning with these targets in mind.

 The session focused on assessing problem-solving skills, defined as “The ability to identify the key questions in a problem, develop possible plans for solving, follow through on those plans, and evaluate both the success of the plan and the solution.”
 The corresponding rubric has five components: Identifies What Is Known, Defines the Problem, Generates Possible Solution Strategies, and Evaluates Solutions.
-The table below contains the rubric for one of these components; the full rubric is here.
+The table below contains the rubric for one of these components.

 Three principles guided their rubric design process: (1) Rubrics define the construct that you want to teach and assess for students and teachers; (2) Each component on the rubric needs to be mutually exclusive but also narrow to a single dimension; and (3) The rubric should define a a continuum of growth from novice to expert.

 With the rubric in place, the question remains of what and how to assess.
 Two Rivers accomplishes this with brief performance tasks that are specific to the skill being assessed.
 EL Education believes teachers should experience the educational approach they plan to implement with students, so unsurprisingly we were led through a problem-solving performance task.
 In short, small groups were given two cups, some paper, rubber bands, paper clips, and blue tape.
 Brief, clear instructions launched groups into creating a bridge with a maximum span using the materials provided.